rahulaga/cloud-native-workshop/README.md

 ## 4. Service Registration and Discovery

 > In the cloud, services are often ephemeral and it's important to be able to talk to these services abstractly, without worrying about the host and ports for these services.
-At first blush, this seems like a use-case for DNS, but DNS fails in several key situations.
-How do we know if there's a service waiting on the other end of a DNS-mapped service that can respond?
-How do we support more sophisticated load-balancing than DNS + a typical loadbalancer can handle (e.g.: round-robin)?
-How do we avoid the extra hop outside of most cloud environments required to resolve DNS?
-For all of these and more, we want the effect of DNS - a dispatch table - without being coupled to DNS.
+This could be DNS based or based off a service like the Netflix Eureka project.
+Eureka also allows more sophisticated load-balancing than DNS + a typical loadbalancer can handle (e.g.: round-robin).
 We'll use a service registry and Spring Cloud's `DiscoveryClient` abstraction.

 - Go to the Spring Initializr, select the `Eureka Server` (this brings in `org.springframework.cloud`:`spring-cloud-starter-eureka-server`) checkbox, name it `eureka-service` and then add `@EnableEurekaServer` to the `DemoApplication` class.
 - Make sure this module _also_ talks to the Config Server as described in the last lab by adding the `org.springframework.cloud`:`spring-cloud-starter-config`.